 Increase of vehicles affecting congestion

 Depending on how popular driverless vehicles become, the number of vehicles on the road could increase.
-People who were previously restricted from driving may now have the opportunity to use cars as a means of transport, meaning that the number of vehicles in circulation could inflate dramatically.
+People who were previously restricted from driving may now have the opportunity to use their own car, meaning that the number of vehicles in circulation could inflate.

 Loss of jobs

-As with any new technology that has taken years to develop and make, the costs of autonomous cars is likely to be astronomical at first.
-There are some estimates that costs could be upwards of $100-300,000.
-It will likely be some time before the technology has developed enough to become available for the average Australian.
+As with any new technology that has taken years to develop and make, the cost of an autonomous car is likely to be astronomical at first.
+It’s likely to take some time before the technology is available to the average Australian.

 All or nothing

 As the projections for most of the improvements autonomous cars will have on the environment, economy and lives saved come from a fully integrated system, it may take some time before we see the expected benefits of the technology.

 While there are still non-automated vehicles on the road interacting with autonomous vehicles there are bound to still be accidents.